What are world views?

 A Dream Sociogram

 Although I had worked with dreams for years from Cayce, Jungian, and Gestalt approaches, the results of this new approach astounded me.
 I had never come across anything like what I was experiencing.
 I was amazed by how autonomous these various perspectives were.
-Their responses and perspectives differed from my own and from those of other characters in the dream that I “interviewed.”
-These characters, perspectives or “emerging potentials” had no problem disagreeing with me and could defend their views in ways which I often found more persuasive than my own.
+Their responses and perspectives differed from my own and from those of other characters in the dreams that I “interviewed.”
+These characters, perspectives or “emerging potentials,” had no problem disagreeing with me and could defend their views in ways which I often found more persuasive than my own.
 At the same time, contrary to what I had been taught about “ego strength,” all of this identification with different perspectives did not produce any indications of personality fragmentation.
 On the contrary, the more I became these perspectives, the more they became parts of a more expansive but thinned out “me.”
-As I suspended my disbelief and became toasters and turnips I incorporated their perspectives.
+As I suspended my disbelief and became toasters and turnips, I incorporated their perspectives.
 My sense of who I was slowly thinned as it expanded.

 Most of these perspectives accepted me a lot more than I did myself.
 What was I to make of that?
 Were they trying to make me feel good?
 While I was skeptical, I continued the process.
 Slowly I grew in self-acceptance as I recognized that most of these perspectives just didn’t have any reason not to accept me.
 This growth in self-acceptance was something that my previous world views and my exposure to many different forms of therapy had not accomplished.
 Becoming these various perspectives produced a fundamental healing and balancing that was life-changing for me, in a totally unexpected way.
 I wanted to know why and how this had occurred.

-I experimented with this approach for several years with myself and hundreds of my own dreams to try to understand how it worked and to decide if it was reliable enough to use with others.
+I experimented with this approach for several years with myself and with hundreds of my own dreams to try to understand what was going on and to decide if this process was reliable enough to use with others.
 All of this research has been collected into two books, Dream Sociometry and Understanding the Dream Sociogram.
 When I did start using Dream Sociometry with others I found that it was not suitable for all clients or all issues, but there were some for whom it made a huge difference.
 I found that it was in particular very effective at eliminating nightmares, reducing anxiety, phobias, PTSD, exogenous depressions, providing direct experiences of meditative states, and helping those who wanted to “find their path.”
 One lady, with chronic agoraphobia and who had tried so many methods she wrote a newsletter on agoraphobia for others, was able to resume a normal social life after some five or six sessions.
 Another lady, in Israel, who had recurrent flashbacks and PTSD nightmares of a terrorist attack, eliminated her PTSD in one session, just with instructions by email.
 Another young man, who had been attacked by guard dogs in his workplace, overcame his PTSD in about four sessions.
 A US Iraq war veteran who had sustained a head injury from an IED explosion, was able to stop yelling at her kids and accept her condition, allowing her to advance with cognitive speech and language therapy.

 Contributions from Ken Wilber’s Integral

 A world view needs to be integral.
 “Integral” refers to addressing body, mind, transpersonal, and interpersonal life domains.
-More specifically, it addresses prepersonal, personal, and transpersonal stages of development, various states of being, including waking, sleeping, and dreaming, different levels of development in areas like thinking, empathy, communication and artistic abilities, and the four quadrants of every situation: interior individual thoughts and feelings that create our consciousness, interior collective values and interpretations that create our culture, external individual behaviors that create our persona or outer personality and life, and our external collective interactions that create our social relationships.
+More specifically, it addresses prepersonal, personal, and transpersonal stages of development, various states of being, including waking, sleeping, and dreaming, different levels of development in areas like thinking, empathy, communication, and artistic abilities, and the four quadrants of every situation: interior individual thoughts and feelings that create our consciousness, interior collective values and interpretations that create our culture, external individual behaviors that create our persona or outer personality and life, and our external collective interactions that create our social relationships.

-A world view needs to have some means of verification.
-Any belief that is based on rationality is at least personal and may be transpersonal.
-Any belief that is not rational, that is, not based on clear thinking, logic, objectivity, rationality, and is empirically repeatable is prepersonal.
-Astrology, tarot, psychic statements that cannot be verified, religious beliefs in the virgin birth, the trinity, the previous incarnations of Buddha, the vision quests of shamans, lucid dreaming, and most types of mystical openings are all prepersonal.
-Homeopathy is prepersonal, as are beliefs in nationalism, liberty, justice, capitalism, democracy and most economics.
-Some things like astrology and economics masquerade as personal and rational by using rational methods, but are based on self-validating systems of belief.
 The key here, as Wilber lays out in The Eye of Spirit, is empiricism, or the method by which you know what you know.
-There are three different varieties of empiricism, one for things (science), for ideas hermeneutics or interpretation and theory), and for transpersonal experiences (yogas).
-Each of these share these three elements: instructions or “injunctions” that say what you have to do (to make a cake, see the rings of jupiter, interpret research results, do literary criticism, or meditate); requirements that you actually perform the experiment, generally under supervision; and finally, verification by experienced peers in the method.
+There are three different varieties of empiricism, one for things (science), one for ideas hermeneutics or interpretation and theory), and one for transpersonal experiences (yogas).
+Each of these share the following three elements: 1) instructions or “injunctions” that say what you have to do (to make a cake, see the rings of Saturn, interpret research results, do literary criticism, or meditate); 2) requirements that you actually perform the experiment, generally under supervision; and 3) verification by experienced peers in the method.
 The problem with pre-personal forms of knowing is not that they do not reveal truth; they do!
 It’s not that they cannot be helpful and life-transforming; they are!
 It is that they do not pass the test of duplicatability by peers in the method.
 For example, when professional astrologers are asked to construct criteria by which they would have astrology assessed by others, and these measures are used to assess charts by professional standards, there is no consensus.
 This is the problem with all things pre personal, which are notoriously non-repeatable and non-verifiable.
 For example, psychic phenomena, such as telepathy, have been shown to occur at a frequency that is above chance, but it is so slightly above chance as to be extremely difficult to duplicate.
 Therefore, while it exists, it does so in a way that is functionally the same as random chance.
 Your chances of consciously, predictably creating a psychic experience of your choice at a time of your choice is extremely low.
+The importance is that empiricism gives us a way to determine whether a sincere belief is transpersonal or prepersonal.
+For IDL, it provides a way to determine whether an imaginary interviewed perspective is selling delusion or providing a genuine, life-changing transformation.

 Therefore, don’t jump to conclusions about your level of development or that of another person.
-Just because a person is highly developed in one line (say empathy) does not mean that they are developed in other lines or at any particular stage of development.
+Just because a person is highly developed in one line (say compassion or cognition) does not mean that they are developed in other lines or at any particular stage of development.
 Similarly, because a person is an idiot when it comes to mathematics or is a social introvert does not rule out the attainment of some high level of development.
 The world has recently had a very painful learning experience in this regard.
-Just because a person is charismatic, a genuinely nice guy, extremely smart, Ivy-league school educated through graduate school, and a constitutional scholar does not mean that he will function as President at a late personal, pluralistic, egalitarian level of development.
+Just because a person is charismatic, a genuinely nice guy, extremely smart, Ivy-league school educated, and a constitutional scholar does not mean that he will function as President at a late personal, pluralistic, egalitarian level of development.
 What you are most likely to get is a product of the prevailing world view of the power structure in which that individual is embedded.
 In the case of Barak Obama, that was a late pre-personal culture which is egocentric, narcissistic, and grandiose, built around nationalism, exceptionalism, “indispensability,” and “might makes right.”

 All four quadrants need to be considered and balanced in any healthy world view.
 For integral, all interiors have exteriors and all individuals are parts of collectives.
 This produces four fields of experience, the individual interior realm of consciousness, states, thoughts, and feelings; the collective interior realm of meanings, interpretations, values, culture, and world views; the individual exterior realm of observable behaviors; and the collective exterior realm of interpersonal relationships, society, social systems, and networks.
 IDL attempts to take all four into account because if only one of the four lags the others, it stops development to the next level.
 You need to take into account and nurture all four in order to advance in your level of development.

 Development requires an integral life practice or yoga.
 An integral life practice is about putting a world view to good use.
 It can be built around your career (called dharma marga in Hinduism), your relationships, or your physical health.
 An integral life practice focuses on getting out of your own way, becoming transparent, and waking up.
 It is therefore a yoga.
 IDL is a dream yoga in that it views development and awakening as predicated on the clarity of your world view.
-Its integral life practice is coordinated not by your waking preferences and goals but by a consensus of preferences of high scoring interviewed emerging potentials.
+Its integral life practice is coordinated not by your waking preferences and goals but by a consensus of preferences of interviewed emerging potentials.

 Developments in meditation

 Around the same time I was researching Wilber’s integral I started observing my breath and noticed that it had six distinct parts, and that each of these involved a different process and quality.
-These different qualities became the source for the self-scoring in confidence, empathy, wisdom, acceptance, inner peace, and ability to witness that is a unique feature of many IDL interviewing protocols.
+These different qualities became the source for self-scoring in confidence, empathy, wisdom, acceptance, inner peace, and ability to witness that is a unique feature of many IDL interviewing protocols.
 I reasoned, “If these qualities are embedded in our relationship with life in the most intimate and reliable of ways, then they are fundamental characteristics of waking up, or enlightenment.
 I can use them to find out how awake, enlightened, and balanced in these qualities these different interviewed characters are.”
 This is called “IDL Pranayama,” and I wrote a book about it.

 Non-reliance on a “self”

 Because these interviewed characters exist in a state of neither definite existence nor definite non-existence, it is impossible to give them a definite ontological status.
-By becoming them you will have multiple experiences of what Buddhists call anatta the absence of any real self.
+By becoming them you will have multiple experiences of what Buddhists call anatta – the absence of any real self.
 Consequently, IDL does not find much use for the term “soul,” and it does not emphasize reincarnation, which it views more as dreamlike stories we tell ourselves to validate certain world views.
 These “stories” can involve inheriting physical wounds from a past life, or having accurate memories of places and relationships from a previous existence.
 In other worlds, many such stories are “real” and contain “truths.”
 Still, they remain dreams, only dreamed by a larger sense of identity that still lacks permanence.
 Direct experiences of the lack of both reality and non-reality of interviewed emerging potentials has not made me more of a Buddhist, but it has validated the idea of “no self.”

 This is because as the self becomes more transparent, it loses its value as a source of orientation, a center of meaning and value, and a source of security as you practice taking multiple perspectives.
 Because identity is as strong, yet arbitrary in a toilet brush as in yourself, your attachment or identification with any stable, permanent sense of who you are recedes.
 Your sense of who you are is objectified and seen for what it is: a temporary tool, whose sole purpose is as a vehicle through which life can more completely wake up to itself.